asvela/keyoscacquire/docs/contents/usage.rst

-The default waveform type can be set in with :const:`~keyoscacquire.config._waveform_format`, see :ref:`default-options`, or using the API :attr:`~keyoscacquire.oscacq.Oscilloscope.wav_format`.
+The default waveform type can be set in with :const:`~keyoscacquire.config._waveform_format`, see :ref:`default-options`, or using the API :attr:`~keyoscacquire.oscilloscope.Oscilloscope.wav_format`.

 Using the API